narblaitiin/6sens_rtos_sensor/README.md

 At the same time, samples from the geophone are also sent to the TTN app for a short (1 s) or long (10 s) duration.
 Priority is given to data from the sensor.

+Two files are provided before the final code:

+- app_ttn_tx: sends a number of samples in mV the size of the LTA_WINDOW_SIZE window (10s, 10ms sampling interval) to LoRaWAN

+- app_sta_lta: calculates the ratio between the amplitude in mV of the samples from a short window (STA_WINDOW_SIZE) and a long window (LTA_WINDOW_SIZE).

 The version of Zephyr RTOS used is the version v4.0.0.

 ## Board used